Quality Improvement Strategy

 We’ll accomplish these goals in several ways, including:

-- Monitoring and measuring the quality, safety, and accessibility of healthcare used by our members
+- Monitoring and measuring the quality, safety, and accessibility of the healthcare our members get

 - Working closely with providers and other healthcare professionals to improve the quality of healthcare

-- Offering our members access to evidence-based case and disease management services
+- Offering evidence-based case and disease management services to our members

 - Supporting our members and their doctors with the information they need to make the best possible decisions